FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-In this blog post I want to show how to get started with ASP.NET Core Blazor by creating a simple Todo Application with forms, container and presentational components synchronized with SignalR.
+In this blog post I want to show how to get started with ASP.NET Core Blazor by creating a Todo Application with forms, container and presentational components synchronized with SignalR.

 Let's get started.

-> We will only cover the frontend here, the backend is a simple ASP.NET Core WebAPI which you can see in the github Repository.
+> We will only cover the frontend here, the backend is an ASP.NET Core WebAPI which you can see in the github Repository.

 [https://github.com/FabianGosebrink/blazor-todo-app](https://github.com/FabianGosebrink/blazor-todo-app)